onurrrk/SpawnerSystem/README.md

   - **Natural spawner breaking** can be toggled on or off.
   - **Empty spawner breaking system** can be enabled or disabled, and the dropped spawner type is determined by the config.
   - All messages are fetched from the config for easy translation or text change.

+- **Hologram Mode**
+  - Can be enabled or disabled via the config (**ProtocolLib** required).
+  - Displays visual indicators above each spawner and shows its active status.

+- **Chunk-Based Limits**
+  - Fully configurable via the config file.
+  - Controls the maximum number of spawners and mobs per chunk.
+  - Customizable mob settings; any mobs exceeding the defined limits will be automatically removed.

 ## ⚡ Commands